 When the holiday comes, there’s no better way to appreciate them than to tour the Dickinson Festival of Lights with Christmas lights displays around the great state of Texas.
 This event is just one of the many offerings around the town that are certain to light up your night, get you into the holiday spirit, and enjoy the amazing showcase of dazzling lights festivals the town has to offer.

 With the Dickinson Lights, you can come out and enjoy some of the most spectacular displays of fairy lights in the Dickinson, Texas, area.
 Over a million lights await to lighten your way as you enjoy s’mores, kettle corn, hot chocolate, and so much more.

-There is even a chance to visit Santo and do some holiday shopping as you come across Santa’s Village, located among the starry lights.
-The Dickinson Festival of Lights is scheduled for November 26th through December 30th, 2022.
+There is even a chance to visit Santa and do some holiday shopping as you come across Santa’s Village, located among the starry lights.
+The Dickinson Festival of Lights usually takes place from November to December.

 However, please keep in mind that the festival of lights will be closed on December 24th and 25th.
 It will be open from 6:00 PM to 8:30 PM.

 So, make sure you take a stroll through the acres of lighted displays decorated by community groups and local businesses.
 You never know what you’ll come across to inspire the holiday season among the trails.

 For up-to-date information on dates, visit the festival’s official website and social media channels.

 Where It’s Located and How to Get There